You are here

 This specimen, USNM 320859 (http://collections.nmnh.si.edu/search/birds/?irn=4065179), is a female white-headed vulture (Aegypius occipitalis) collected in 1932.
 This individual was donated to the collection by the Smithsonian National Zoo.

-This is a CT scan of the upper spine of USNM 320859.
+This is a CT scan of the right radius of USNM 320859.
 These three-dimensional scans are made publicly available through the generous support of the Smithsonian 2.0 Fund, provided from the annual gifts of the Smithsonian National Board to the Secretary to use at his discretion (http://smithsonian20.si.edu/fund.html), and the Smithsonian Collections Care and Preservation Fund.

 The main goal of this joint initiative between the Human Origins Program and the Division of Mammals is to make the NMNH's scientific collections of our closest living nonhuman primate relatives available in 3D for education and research.